JuliaDatabases/Hive.jl/README.md

 Two kinds of iterators are available as of now:
 - **record iterator**: returns a row at a time as a `Tuple`.
 - **dataframe iterator**: returns a block of records on each iteration as a `DataFrame` (more efficient)
+- **column chunk iterator**: returns a list of column name and column data pairs for a block of records

 Calling `records` results in a record iterator: